cunnie/docs/hetzner-freebsd.md

 ### Footnotes

-<a name="newgrp"><sup>1</sup></a> There is a FreeBSD command, [newgrp](http://www.freebsd.org/cgi/man.cgi?query=newgrp&apropos=0&sektion=1&manpath=FreeBSD+9.2-RELEASE&arch=default&format=html), which allows one to obtain newly-issued group credentials; *however*, the command requires additional configuration to work properly, (i.e. `chmod u+s /usr/bin/newgrp`), and the author decided that, in the interest of brevity, it was simpler to recommend logging out and in again.
+<a name="newgrp"><sup>1</sup></a> There is a FreeBSD command, [newgrp](http://www.freebsd.org/cgi/man.cgi?query=newgrp&apropos=0&sektion=1&manpath=FreeBSD+9.2-RELEASE&arch=default&format=html), which allows one to obtain newly-issued group credentials; *however*, the command requires additional configuration to work properly, (i.e. `chmod u+s /usr/bin/newgrp`), and the author decided that, in the interest of brevity, it is simpler to recommend logging out and in again.

+<a name="log_dir"><sup>2</sup></a> We choose to place our logs under /var/www; admittedly, this is a somewhat arbitrary decision:  FreeBSD conventionally places logs under /var/log; FreeBSD's nginx's compiled-in defaults (as seen by `nginx -V`) also place its access and error logs under /var/log.
+But we prefer our log files in their own directory to keep them separate from the other logs (e.g. syslog, cron).
+Even though we have decided to keep the log files in a special directory, we keep them under the */var* directory where FreeBSD recommends that "multi-purpose log" ([hier(7)](http://www.freebsd.org/cgi/man.cgi?hier%287%29)) files be kept.